Current policies governing editorial conflicts of interest are ineffective: Introduction

 \section{Introduction}

-Academic editors play a crucial role in the scientific community as gatekeepers who ensure the integrity and reliability of published research~\cite{siler2015measuring}.
+Academic editors play a crucial role in the scientific community as gatekeepers of {scientific publishing}~\cite{siler2015measuring}.
 Apart from very few exceptions (e.g., professional editors of \textit{Cell}, \textit{Nature} and \textit{Science}), the vast majority of those who serve as editors do so as a community service while focusing on their primary role as research-active scientists.
-This could lead to conflicts of interest (COIs), i.e., situations where the editors' private interests interfere with their editorial duties.
-For instance, some editors may coerce authors to cite their own work~\cite{van2020highly}, or engage in extreme cases of self-publishing~\cite{schiermeier2008self,liu2023gender}.
-Moreover, undisclosed COIs stemming from personal connections could lead to the retraction of scientific articles~\cite{retraction2022PNAS}.
-All these situations illustrate how editors could potentially compromise the integrity of the editorial decision.
-Naturally, a number of policies have been put in place to govern such COIs~\cite{CSE,COPE,ICMJE,WAME2009COI}.
+The dual roles that editors may have could lead to conflicts of interest (COIs), i.e., situations where the private interests of editors could influence, or could be perceived to influence, objective assessment of academic papers.

-In this study, we focus on a particular type of COI that all research-active editors could face---handling submissions authored by their recent collaborators.
-According to the Council of Science Editors, a COI arises when an editor handles a submission (co)authored by a person with whom they collaborated recently~\cite{CSE}.
-In principle, editors could handle such submissions favourably, e.g., by expediting their review process.
-Despite the self-evident need for policies that govern this type of COI, the degree to which such policies are being enforced remains unclear.
-To date, there are very few quantitative studies on policies governing editors' COI, and these studies often focus on understanding the prevalence of such policies, rather than their impact, and are restricted to medical journals~\cite{haivas2004editors,bosch2013financial,faggion2021watching,smith2012accessibility}.
-Here, to understand the impact of such policies and the degree to which they are being enforced, we compile a dataset of half a million papers along with their handling editors from six different publishers, namely, Frontiers, Hindawi, IEEE, MDPI, PLOS, and PNAS.
-By doing so, we provide much needed evidence to inform the development of and implementation of COI policies~\cite{plos2008making}.
+In this study, we focus on a particular type of COI that all research-active editors could face---non-financial COI due to personal connections.
+According to the Council of Science Editors, a COI arises when an editor handles a submission (co-)authored by a colleague (i.e., someone affiliated with the same institution) or by a person with whom they collaborated or co-authored recently~\cite{CSE}. {In such situations, editors with a COI are expected to delegate the decision-making to other editors~\cite{CSE}.
+Despite policy efforts, the degree to which such policies are being enforced remains unclear.
+Moreover,} current COI governance might not fully reflect the complex situations in which scientific research takes place.
+On paper, such policies make sweeping statements that cover all editor-author associations.
+In practice, as we will later show in our analysis, various factors complicate the implications of such policies.